753 Benenden School Open Day Top

 Lord Patten visits his Alma Mater

-Published by St Benedict's School on Tuesday 2nd of October 2012
+Published on isbi School News dated Tuesday 2nd of October 2012

 St Benedict's School's most famous alumnus came back to visit his Alma Mater on Monday 17th September.
 Lord Patten, now the Patron of the School, was presenting six Lower Sixth students with their inaugural awards as Patten Sixth Form Scholars.